Barangay Ginebra San Miguel

-The Barangay Ginebra San Miguel is a professional basketball team in the Philippine Basketball Association (PBA).
-The most popular team in the league, it is owned by Ginebra San Miguel, Inc. (formerly, La Tondeña Distillers, Inc.), a subsidiary of the San Miguel Corporation (SMC).
-The team is one of three PBA ball clubs currently owned by the SMC group of companies, along with the Magnolia Hotshots and the San Miguel Beermen.
-Barangay Ginebra has won 15 PBA championships, the second most overall.
+Barangay Ginebra San Miguel is a professional basketball team in the Philippine Basketball Association (PBA).
+It is owned by Ginebra San Miguel, Inc. (formerly, La Tondeña Distillers, Inc.), a subsidiary of the San Miguel Corporation (SMC), and is one of three PBA teams owned by SMC, along with the Magnolia Chicken Timplados Hotshots and the San Miguel Beermen.
+Regarded as the most popular team in the PBA, they are best known for their resilience and large fan following, as well as for their "Never Say Die" spirit.
+Barangay Ginebra has won 15 PBA championships, the second most overall behind the San Miguel Beermen.

 La Tondeña, Inc. (renamed, La Tondeña Distillers, Inc., after SMC acquired majority control in 1987) joined the PBA in 1979 as an expansion team.
 After some rough times during their first few seasons, their fortunes changed when veterans Robert Jaworski and Francis Arnaiz arrived in 1984, following the disbandment of the famed Toyota Tamaraws.
 With new players like Jaworski being veterans of the game from ages 30–35, Jaworski would also be given the role as head coach of the young Ginebra team.
 As player-coach, Jaworski steered the franchise to four PBA titles between 1986 and 1997.
 After the retirement of Coach Jaworski at the age of 52, Jong Uichico, Siot Tanquingcen and Tim Cone would be coaching the players led by the legendary "Fast and The Furious", MVPs Jayjay Helterbrand and Mark Caguioa.

-Beginnings
+History

 1979–1983: Gilbey's Gin/St. George Whiskies/Gilbey's Gin Gimlets

-Joining the league in 1979, the team was known as Gilbey's Gin of then-owner and team founder Carlos Palanca Jr.'s La Tondeña, Inc. franchise.
-Its first head coach was Pilo Pumaren and was bannered by MICAA standout Willie Tanduyan and imports Larry McNeil and Dean Tolson.
+Joining the league in 1979, the team was known as Gilbey's Gin of then-owner and team founder Carlos G. Palanca, Jr.'s La Tondeña, Inc. franchise.
+Its first head coach was Pilo Pumaren and was bannered by MICAA standout Willie Tanduyan and imports Larry McNeill and Dean Tolson.
 Gilbey's managed to place fourth in the 1979 Invitational tournament.

 In the 1980 season, Nemie Villegas took over as head coach.
 Willie Generalao won the Rookie of the Year honors during the 1980 season as Gilbey's placed fourth in the All-Filipino tournament.

 The franchise played under the name St. George Whiskies during the 1981 Reinforced Filipino conference.

-In 1982, playing again as Gilbey's Gin under new coach Arturo Valenzona, the Gins made its first Finals appearance during the Open Conference.
+In 1982, playing again as Gilbey's Gin under new coach Arturo Valenzona, the Gins made its first finals appearance during the Open Conference.
 But they were swept by Toyota of coach Ed Ocampo, Robert Jaworski, and Ramon Fernandez.

-Gilbey's made another Finals appearance in the 1983 All-Filipino but were also swept by the Crispa Redmanizers in the first of three titles won by the Redmanizers.
+Gilbey's made another finals appearance in the 1983 All-Filipino but were also swept by the Crispa Redmanizers in the first of three titles won by the Redmanizers.